idfive/Developer-Documentation/docs/back-end/drupal/drupal-caching.md

 # Caching in drupal

-Testing --- It is important to remember that, there are many, many, levels of caching on a modern drupal site.
+It is important to remember that, there are many, many, levels of caching on a modern drupal site.
 Specifics will depend on what server/environment sites are on, as well, as the content within.

 ## idfive's baseline D8/9 setup